 The Macià government made Catalan the official language and spend more on health care and education.
 But then, at the end of 1933, grandpa Macià died.
 His successor was the number two of the ERC, Lluís Companys, much younger and even more headier than Macià.
 One of Companys first measures was the adoption of a law on cultivation contracts, which gave tenants more rights.

 Not only the Lliga Regionalista was against it, the conservative Spanish parliament also objected.
-The gentlemen in Madrid rejected the law as being in violation of the constitution.
+The gentlemen in Madrid rejected the law as being a violation of the constitution.
 With this, the relationships between Companys and Spain were put on the edge.

 The friendship was definitely over when a new Spanish government took office in early 1934.
 Rightwing Spain had won the elections at the end of 1933.
 The big winner was the anti-republican Confederacion de Derechas Autonomas (CEDA) of the Jesuit lawyer Jose Mariá Gil Robles.
 Nevertheless, president Alcalá Zamora instructed Alejandro Lerroux, leader of the Partido Republicano Radical (PRR), to form a government.